kingluddite/web-dev-notes/frontend/js/json/03-local-storage.md

 localStorage.removeItem( 'siteName' );
 ```

-you will see that there are no values in localStorage because it was removed with that last line of code `localStorage.removeItem( 'siteName' );`
+You will see that there are no values in localStorage because it was removed with that last line of code `localStorage.removeItem( 'siteName' );`

 But it still replaces the h1 before it is removed so you will see `My Site` on the page.